rcekan/gworld/README.md

 Perhaps explore diploid (tri, n-ploid) mating strategies.

+I'd like to find a way to cater to a gui implementation.
+Possible have gworld run as a service.
+It's currently roll-your-own.
+Good luck.

 So much to do.
 So little time.
 I'll continue using it for personal projects and add to it as needed.

 If you're using the library and have a feature request and/or would like to contribute, I'd love to hear from you in the Dicussion section.